Stock Market Prediction via Deep Learning Techniques: A Survey

-This subsection presents some statistics from the stock market forecast papers included in the survey with different charts.
-First, papers are counted according to top conferences.
-Figure \ref{f1}(a) shows the number of top conference papers, including ACL\footnote{Annual Meeting of the Association for Computational Linguistics.}, NAACL\footnote{Conference of the North American Chapter of the Association for Computational Linguistics.}, EMNLP\footnote{Empirical Methods in Natural Language Processing.}, AAAI\footnote{Association for the Advancement of Artificial Intelligence.}, IJCAI\footnote{International Joint Conference on Artificial Intelligence.}, ICAIF\footnote{ACM International Conference on AI in Finance.}, NeurIPS\footnote{Conference and Workshop on Neural Information Processing Systems.}, ICML\footnote{International Conference on Machine Learning.}, ICLR\footnote{International Conference on Learning Representations.}, and KDD\footnote{Knowledge Discovery and Data Mining.}.
-From Figure \ref{f1}(a), it can be seen that this survey involves 39 high-quality papers.
-ACL and AAAI have the largest number of papers on stock market prediction.
-Figure \ref{f1}(b) shows the proportion of papers in five different models.
-This survey will cover all the types of models that have been mentioned, and each model involves more than 15 papers.
-This survey will cover recent advanced models, such as Transformer-based and Reinforcement learning models accounting for the majority proportion, which is 18.9\% and 24.2\%, respectively.
-Figure \ref{f1}(c) shows the number of papers in different publication years.
-In this survey, the papers published in 2021 account for the vast majority, with a total of 24 papers.
-During the five years from 2012 to 2016, the number of papers was 11.
+This section presents statistics from the stock market forecast papers included in the survey through various charts.
+First, the papers are grouped by top conference.
+Figure \ref{f1}(a) displays the number of papers from top conferences, such as ACL\footnote{Annual Meeting of the Association for Computational Linguistics.}, NAACL\footnote{Conference of the North American Chapter of the Association for Computational Linguistics.}, EMNLP\footnote{Empirical Methods in Natural Language Processing.}, AAAI\footnote{Association for the Advancement of Artificial Intelligence.}, IJCAI\footnote{International Joint Conference on Artificial Intelligence.}, ICAIF\footnote{ACM International Conference on AI in Finance.}, NeurIPS\footnote{Conference and Workshop on Neural Information Processing Systems.}, ICML\footnote{International Conference on Machine Learning.}, ICLR\footnote{International Conference on Learning Representations.}, and KDD\footnote{Knowledge Discovery and Data Mining.}.
+As seen in Figure \ref{f1}(a), a total of 39 high-quality papers were included in this survey.
+The conferences of ACL and AAAI had the most papers on stock market prediction.
+Figure \ref{f1}(b) illustrates the proportion of papers utilizing five different models.
+This survey covers all the types of models mentioned, with each model having more than 15 papers.
+The survey includes advanced models, such as Transformer-based and RL models, which make up 18.9\% and 24.2\% respectively.
+Figure \ref{f1}(c) shows the number of papers by publication year.
+The largest proportion of papers in this survey were published in 2021, with a total of 24 papers.
+During the five-year period from 2012 to 2016, there were 11 papers.